hanadini/My-DataScience-Portfolio/README.md

 	- [Lego]: In this project, I will analyze a fascinating dataset on every single lego block that has ever been built!

 	- [House price]: I did my best to follow a comprehensive, but not exhaustive, analysis of the data.

+	- [covid-19 cases]: Creating an animated bar chart race(bcr) for the number of countrywise covid-19 cases between the time period of Feb 2020 to April 2021.

 - ### Machine Learning in Python